ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### Data Considerations
 #### Activities
 For the purposes of our analysis we decided to narrow our focus to activities belonging to the Programmed Activities, and Education and Training categories of activities only.
-We opted focus on these 2 for the following reasons:
+We opted focus on these 2 categories for the following reasons:
 - Programmed Activities and Education and Training we felt represented CHA's core business.
-They are frequent, regular, and are proactively planned and scheduled
+They are frequent, regular, and are proactively planned and scheduled.
+These form the overwhelming bulk of CHA's interactions with the community
 - Other categories (One Off Events and Service Referrals) were more ad-hoc, reactive and irregular, and we found issues with data availability and reliability.
 For example, though many Service Referral activities were recorded, there was an almost total lack of participants recorded

 #### Participants